Are you new to kidding and raising goats? Here is the essential information needed for baby goat care. And tips for

-- Disposable gloves, extra-long gloves are helpful for when you need to help pull a kid.
+- Disposable gloves, preferably extra long which are helpful if you need to help pull a kid. (where to buy)

-- Nipples and bottles (these nipples screw easily to standard water bottles)
+- Nipples and bottles.
+I like these nipples which screw on easily to standard water bottles. (where to buy)

-- Colostrum supplement or some that is frozen from previous goats who may have lost a baby is helpful.
-We milk the mother goat and bottle feed whenever a baby isn’t nursing or in other cases, such as having multiples born to one doe.
+- Colostrum supplement, or some that is frozen from previous goats who may have lost a baby is helpful. (where to buy)

 We also make this electrolyte for a weak baby.

 - 2-6 molasses

-- 1-2 tbsp. of either sea salt or baking soda
+- 1-2 tablespoons of either sea salt or baking soda

 - 1 cup apple cider vinegar

-Mix well and drench or allow the goat to drink from bottle.
+Mix well and drench or allow the goat to drink from a bottle.

 Basic Baby Goat Care

 If the kids are staying with mama, there really ins’t too much that you’ll need to do.
 We allow the mama time to bond with her newborn – this is extremely important.

 Normally, a doe will clean off her baby on her own and there isn’t a need for us to get involved.
 But sometimes, there may be a situation arise where we need to help a mama out.
 This is where those old blanket and towels come into play.

 TIP: I like to stock up on towels and fleece blankets that go on clearance for ultra cheap, and then I’ll store them in a tote until needed for kidding season.

 Umbilical Cord Care

 Naturally the umbilical cord will tear during the birth process and can vary in length.
 Always allow the cord to tear between mother and baby naturally.
 After it’s torn, if you’d prefer, you can trip it to about 2 inches by using scissors.

 Another thing we like to do is periodically monitor the mama and the new kids to check how they’re interaction together and ensure there are no complications or birth defects/issues.

 Here are a few more tips for raising baby goats: